Sadman-Ishtiak/My-Learning-Blog/README.md

 Things that are causing problems
-1. Syntax setup
-3. Designing the output setup for the contents
+1. I still do not know if DOM manipulated data gets rerendered to the syntax highlight and math parsing or not

 Things not tried yet
 1. tag, category and markdown parsing system
+2. Syntax setup - the structure of the contents
+3. Designing the output setup for the contents

+There is an idea to make the categories the directory and the tags connected to the page metadata.
+I need to find a way to store tags in page so that I can render the page without making a mess of tags.
+But currently the Idea That I have does not facilitate static pages. all the pages will be rendered in the index page with js DOM data manipulation.
+I may need to know if that will cause problems or not.